Corionis/ELS/README.md

    * Done: Jobs may be executed from the command line
    * External tools supported.
    * Done: Navigator Operations tool is for creation of ELS back-up tools that may be combined into jobs.
-   * Navigator Libraries tab is for editing of publisher, subscriber, and hint management JSON files.
+   * Done: Navigator Libraries tab is for editing of publisher, subscriber, and hint management JSON files.
    * Done: Secure remote operation.
 End-point cross authentication, all communication is encrypted.
    * Add an inetd option for listener configurations so they may be started dynamically on-demand.